The Founding of Beit Terezin

 Things changed over the years, slowly, without declarations, if it is due to direct contact with Germans born after the Nazi period that wanted to be in contact with Beit Terezin, whether due to the generational exchange, whether the needs of the time and the interest in cooperation from both sides, the goal was the same: the transfer of information about the Holocaust in general and the history of ghetto Terezin in particular to future generations.

 Because of the lack of funding sources other than membership taxes and donations, the work was based initially in the association and then at Beit Terezin, almost entirely on volunteers.
 The secretariat of Kibbutz Givat Hayim-Ihud offered that Pinda Shefa, one of its veteran members who was from Czechoslovakia as well, will manage Beit Terezin.
 He did so til 1982, followed by Aliza Schiller, also a member of the kibbutz, one of the former Terezin prisoners.
 The generation of the founders got tired and declined, the needs expanded and demanded full professional work.
 In 1998, the management of Beit Terezin was given to Anita Tarsi, a historian with a master’s degree (her father-in-law, Ari Tarsi, formerly Tresler, was one of the “Dokunemtazny akzy” and one of the founders of Beit Terezin) .
 In 2009, Oded Breda started his work as director of Beit Terezin, also a second-generation to a family of Holocaust survivors from the city of Brno, Czech Republic, who spent a long time in the ghetto until they were sent to Auschwitz.
+In 2015, Tami Kinberg replaced Oded Breda as director of Beit Terezin after managing the educational center since 2008, Tami has a master’s degree in history – her thesis was on the subject of the elderly Jews in Ghetto Theresienstadt.

 In 2011, the State of Israel recognized Beit Terezin as “accredited museum”, the 54th in Israel and the third among Holocaust museums.

 In order to ensure the continued functioning of Beit Terezin even after the withdrawal of the founding generation, the Board decided in 1997 that members of the second generation (and the third in the future) will be equally represented with the veteran members in the various committees of the association.
 After four chairmen of the founding generation – Zeev Shek, Willi Groag, Uri Bass and Mordechai Livni – Prof. Eli Lawental was elected in 1998 as the chairman of the organization.
+After his death in 2020, Daniel Shek was elected chairman of the association and currently holds the position.

 Newsletter of the Association